pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/orphaned_packages.rst

 #.
 Control why the package was orphaned on announced mail.
 #.
 Announce on devel_ and gelistirici_ which packages you would like to become the owner of.
 #.
+If you think that the component of the package is wrong, please also announce its new component and take an approval from an experienced developer.
+#.
 Run takeover_ script for the package(s) you want to takeover.
 #.
 Take all open bugs of the related packages on `Pardus bugzilla`_